RhahiSpace/web-repl/content/dream/start-here.md

 tags: []
 ---

+## For the readers

 Hello Kerbonauts and strangers on the Internet.

-Recently, RP-1 releases a version 2 of the mod.
-The already excellent mod looks even better now, I am starting anew in this version, and I am rebooting this blog.
-Here are my thoughts on how this blog should be written and read.

-## For the readers
+In this blog, I play Kerbal Space Program with [RP-1](https://github.com/KSP-RO/RP-1/wiki/Introduction-and-Overview) mod, and write about developing rocket control software using [KRPC](https://krpc.github.io/krpc/) mod.

-### How should you read this blog?
+### How to read this blog

 - If you want a natural flow of reading, take a look at "Dream"
 - If you are interested in specific problems or topics, dive right into "Build", "Apply", or "Learn".